-Yamaha is a trusted brand in audio gear, so the CM500 makes perfect sense.
-The headphones have a complete frequency response, which is excellent for monitoring and playback.
+Yamaha is a trusted brand in audio gear, so the CM500 makes sense.
+These best headphones have a complete frequency response, which is excellent for monitoring and playback.

 The frequency response is tuned to produce sounds below 100Hz.
 This removes a lot of mud, allowing crisp vocals to shine through.